andreafuturi/DenoVitePreact/README.md

 # DenoVitePreact

 This project is a minimal template for building a server-side rendered Preact application.
-Deno manages server-side rendering, while Vite handles client-side hydration and Hot Module Replacement (HMR) in development.
+Deno manages server-side rendering, while Vite handles client-side hydration.
 You can also integrate a [lightweight client router](https://github.com/andreafuturi/lightweight-router) for SPA navigation with only 1.5 KB of JS by default.
 The structure separates server and client code for clarity.

 ## Project Structure